Abdelkabir9/printf/README.md

-this our first project team
+this is our first team project